tbscode/tims-stack-anystack/.bunnyshell/templates/tims-stack-django-nextjs/README.md

 Images are pushed to a private github container registry, the cluster is automaticly configured to authorize for pulling these images using a fine-grained github access token.

+## Detailed stack overview

+For a detailed overview of the stack, [please checkout the root README of the stack repo](https://github.com/tbscode/tims-stack-anystack/blob/main/README.md)

 ## Setup:

 1. Fork the root repo.